mrezabayat/iamsorush/content/posts/dry-principle.md

 ```

 Now the way velocity is computed is hidden from other methods (encapsulation principle),
-by changing ComputeVelocity definition, all other methods get the new correct value.
+by changing `ComputeVelocity` definition, all other methods get the new correct value.
 Moreover, it is simpler and cleaner to debug.
 Remember to name functions in a way that
 they can be understood quickly (book Clean Code by R. C. Martin).
 Generally, I do not recommend predicting every scenario and
-create unnecessary methods and wasting your time, but the moment you see
+creating unnecessary methods and wasting your time, but the moment you see
 yourself repeating a piece of code like an equation,
 or several lines with specific logic, immediately create a method out of it.